alirezaahani/cherrypy-site/README.md

 - [ ] Work on security
 - [ ] Find a host for running site
 ### Importent thing about this site if you want to run it on your host or server
 Disable the caching.
-Also i don't work on this code anymore.
-So it has bugs & issus.
+Enable mongodb in your server on default port(or change it in the code) And have luck !